xl4sh/Aurora-demos/README.md

 ### 1. Pull and deploy the attack emulation environments:

-Use the generated attack chain YAML file and run pull.py to automatically download and deploy the corresponding virtual machine environment (works with VirtualBox; VMware users can manually deploy the downloaded files).
+Use the generated attack chain YML file and run pull.py to automatically download and deploy the corresponding virtual machine environment (works with VirtualBox; VMware users can manually deploy the downloaded files).

 Two download modes are supported: